 MacIntosh residents can enjoy open visitation with their families at our communities following visitation policies to mitigate the risks to our population.
 For more information regarding indoor visitation, please visit our Indoor Visitation blog.

 The top priority at the MacIntosh Company is the health and well-being of our patients, residents and employees.
-Therefore, we are taking extra precautions at this time to ensure our centers remain guarded against the spread of viral infections.
+Therefore, we are taking all necessary precautions to ensure our centers remain guarded against the spread of viral infections.
 We are in close communication with State and Federal officials to ensure we are taking appropriate actions.

 We understand that we care for our country’s most vulnerable population and are committed to ensuring their health, safety and comfort.
 Every member of our centers teams are dedicated to this mission, diligently operating with our residents’ best interests at heart.